 The course will comprise three main content areas: sensory-motor processes, cognition and language.
 After an initial grounding in the first semester in these three strands, as well as in various research and modelling methodologies, the focus of the second semester will be on specific computational models in the three topic domains.
 Students will specialise in one of the three topic areas in their choice of a project.
 The degree is examined on written work, examination and project.

+Enquiries to:

-Enquiries to Course Director, MA/MSc in Cognitive Science, Department of Philosophy, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 Telephone: +353 1 716 8186; Fax: +353 1 269 3469; email: maria.baghramian@ucd.ie before 1st May of the year for which entry is sought.
-Information also available from website: http://www.cs.ucd.ie/cogsciprog.
+Course Director, MA/MSc in Cognitive Science, Department of Philosophy, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 before 1 May of the year for which entry is sought.